ShprAlex/SproutLife/README.md

 A better model of collective evolution is a rich source of metaphor.
 Beyond biology, there are strong parallels between the success of genes, and the success of ideas in the startup world which I'm a part of by day.
 Potentially even phenomena like political revolutions or the boom and bust cycles of the stock market can have light shed on by models based on the ebb and flow of evolution.

 Speed is of the essence in simulating evolution.
 The ideal is to have a beautiful story unfold in real time.
-Cellular autamata are perfectly designed for rapid computation by computers.
+Cellular automata are perfectly designed for rapid computation by computers.
 Getting the next state of the game is almost like adding together two binary numbers, which is what computers were made to do.
 With the computer as our vehicle, we can explore the evolving world of cellular automata and learn from our discoveries.

 ### Seeds that Sprout - the key idea